Skip to content

 Note

 Custom sidecar containers can easily access other components of your cluster .
+Therefore use them with caution, only when you are sure what you are doing.

-Adding a sidecar container
+Adding a custom sidecar container

 spec: